-A student admitted to the Ph.D. program in the second through fourth semesters of their M.S. program must take the qualifying Exam (see Section 2.5) in the same semester they are accepted into the Ph.D. program, and they will need complete the General Exam by the end of the subsequent semester.
+A student admitted to the Ph.D. program in the second through fourth semesters of their M.S. program must take the qualifying Exam (see Section 2.5) in the same semester they are accepted into the Ph.D. program, and they will need to complete the General Exam by the end of the subsequent semester.

-For a student planning to complete an EES M.S. degree and then wishing to remain with EES for a Ph.D., application should be made by the end of their third semester using the normal admissions process.
+For a student planning to complete an EES M.S. degree and then wishing to remain with EES for a Ph.D., application to the Ph.D. program should be made by the end of their third semester using the normal admissions process.